Ontario's backlog in COVID-19 testing making some international travellers miss their flights | CBC News

 The doctor administered a COVID-19 test that produced their result in on -hour and allowed them to catch their flight Monday morning.

-"The doctor was a godsend," Paul told CBC News after landing in Grenada on Monday.
+"The doctor was a godsend," Paul told CBC Toronto after landing in Grenada on Monday.

 With files from Jessica Cheung